Ayushjain2205/tron-hackathon/README.md

 - 🎨 NFTs: Crafted using replicate and unfailingly deployed on Linea.
 - 🤖 AI Interactions: Empowered by OpenAI, inclusive of ChatGPT.
 - ⛓️ Blockchain: The Thirdweb SDK and API ensures seamless blockchain operations.
-- 🔔 Blockchain Notifications and Streams: HAL stands guard, facilitating action-based notifications.
 - 🔐 Security API: Trust in Go+ Security APIs to vigilantly check for malicious address exposure, token approval anomalies, and deceptive phishing links 🎣.
 - 🌐 Web Scraping: Data extraction is a breeze with Puppeteer and Cheerio.
-- 🔥 Network Compatibility: The Agent is versatile, operating smoothly across networks like Ethereum, Linea, Polygon, and Optimism.
+- 🔥 Network Compatibility: The Agent is versatile, operating smoothly across networks like Binance smart chain, opBNB, and greenfield.

 **ALLY**: Crafting the Future of Web3 Experience!